MonashSmartStructures/ospgrillage/paper/paper.md

 # Summary

-`OpenSees` is a simulation framework for structural and geotechnical systems.
-Due to its robustness and versatility, it is highly suited for structural analysis such as bridge deck analysis.
-Before `ospgrillage`, users of `OpenSees` are required to write code from scratch to define a section or a mesh of nodes for example.
+`ospgrillage` is a Python package that wraps `OpenSeesPy` module in creating structural grillage models for performing grillage analysis in `OpenSees` framework.
+In the past, `OpenSees` - the open-source simulation framework for structural and geotechnical systems - allow users to create and perform finite element analysis by writing scripts.
+The robustness of `OpenSees` robustness when combined, with scripting language (such as Python) allow users to perform parallel structural analysis.
+However, `OpenSees` require users to write code from scratch which can be time-consuming.
+Having inherit a vast library of elements and computational modules, `OpenSees` would benefit greatly from having a module that automatically creates structural models through a simple user interface.

-Such code can be very length for detailed structural models, most notably a bridge grillage model - having many elements and features to be defined.
-In turn, `OpenSees` framework would benefit from having a module that automatically creates structural through a simpler and non-trivia user interface.
+`ospgrillage` is designed to fill the aforementioned gap by providing users a simple interface which consist of interface functions.
+For example, users only need to run a single `create_section` command instead of creating a Section object representing a bridge beam from scratch
-With `ospgrillage` it is now possible to create a variety of grillage models with just a few lines of codes. `ospgrillage` wraps and generates bridge grillage model using the python intepreter of `OpenSees` i.e. `OpenSeesPy`.
-In addition, `ospgrillage` allow users to output an executable python script containing relevant `OpenSeesPy` command to create the prescribed grillage model.
+(i.e. defining and instantiating objects).
+With `ospgrillage` it is possible to create a variety of complex grillage models with just a few lines of codes.
+In addition to creating grillage models in the `OpenSees` framework, `ospgrillage` allow users to output an executable python script containing relevant `OpenSeesPy` command which creates the prescribed grillage model when executed.
 Furthermore, `ospgrillage` offers load analysis utility using created grillage models, allowing users to perform static and moving load analysis for example.
 An online documentation has been provided at Ngan et. al. (2021) which includes tutorials and examples for `ospgrillage`.
+Overall, `ospgrillage` should reduce the time needed to write scripts which open up `OpenSees` framework to a wider audience while also lowering the bar for teaching and learning of the `OpenSeesPy` module.

 # Statement of Need